- 2 cans (14-1/2 ounces each) sliced beets

 - 1 tablespoon butter

 - 1 tablespoon finely chopped onion

 - 1 tablespoon sugar

 - 1/8 teaspoon pepper

-- Drain beets, reserving 1 cup liquid (discard remaining liquid); set beets aside.
-In a saucepan, saute onion in butter until tender.
+- Drain beets, reserving 1 cup liquid.
+In a saucepan, heat butter over medium-high heat; saute onion until tender.
 Stir in flour until blended.
-Gradually add the reserved beet liquid.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
-Stir in the vinegar, sugar, salt, pepper and beets; heat through.
-Yield: 4 servings.
+Gradually stir in reserved beet liquid.
+Bring to a boil; cook and stir until thickened, about 2 minutes.
+Stir in remaining ingredients and beets; heat through.

 Very good.
 I live in PA and Harvard Beets (aka Dutch beets) are very similar to this.
 I like this recipe a little better since it does not have too much vinegar.
 Will be making again.
 Great for Easter holiday.